takuoki/tdconv/README.md

 }
 ```

-* Fprint: Output table contents.
+* `Fprint`: Output table contents.
 This is main method of this interface.
-* Header: Output the header.
+* `Header`: Output the header.
 This method is called only once for each file.
-* TableHeader: Output the table headers.
+* `TableHeader`: Output the table headers.
 This method is called before calling `Fprint` method, and called multiple times if the `multi` flag is `false`.
-* TableFooter: Output the table footers.
+* `TableFooter`: Output the table footers.
 This method is called after calling `Fprint` method, and called multiple times if the `multi` flag is `false`.
-* Footer: Output the footer.
+* `Footer`: Output the footer.
 This method is called only once for each file.
-* Extension: Return file extension.
+* `Extension`: Return file extension.